Clonoe ambush: Aftermath

+Crime scene investigators from the Northern Ireland Forensic Science Laboratory examined the scene of the ambush and the route leading to it from the RUC base in Coalisland.
+A total of 51 spent 7.62mm Soviet cartridge cases (from the AKM rifles) were recovered: 30 from outside the RUC station, 6 from along Annagher Road, and 15 from the bed of the lorry's trailer.
+An AKM rifle recovered from the lorry had an empty magazine and was unloaded.
+The other two AKM rifles had a full magazine each and a round in the chamber.
+All of the AKM rifles had their safety catches set to 'SAFE'.
+The DShK had 17 live rounds remaining in a link belt, had no round in the chamber and its safety catch was also set to 'SAFE'.

+No evidence was found of any of the IRA weapons having been fired while in the chapel car park.
+The bodies of O'Donnell, Clancy and O'Farrell all had gunshot wounds to the head, which were later determined due to the bullet trajectories to have been inflicted when the men were laying incapacitated on the ground.
+Ballistics evidence proved that the three men had all been first shot in the back while attempting to escape.
+Likewise, Vincent was determined to have been laying down incapacitated in a horizontal position in the cab of the lorry when he was shot to death.

 During the funeral services for O'Donnell and O'Farrell in Coalisland, the parish priest criticised the security forces for what happened at Clonoe church, which had resulted in the deaths of the four IRA men.
 The priest, Fr.
 MacLarnon, then appealed to the IRA and Sinn Féin to replace "the politics of confrontation with the politics of cooperation".
 While Francis Molloy, a local Sinn Féin councillor, walked out of the church in protest, leading Sinn Féin politicians Gerry Adams and Martin McGuinness remained in their seats.
-There were hundreds of Royal Ulster Constabulary police officers outside the church during the funeral, the RUC having changed its policy after the Milltown Cemetery attack.
+Due to the Royal Ulster Constabulary having changed its policy regarding Republican funerals after the Milltown Cemetery attack, there were hundreds of RUC officers in full riot gear outside the churches before, during and after the funerals of the four men.
 This show of force was criticised by Sinn Féin.

 This was the last occasion that IRA members were killed in a series of ambushes by the British Army, spearheaded by the Special Air Service, in Northern Ireland.
+From that point forward, the East Tyrone Brigade, according to a British intelligence officer, shifted to primarily using mortar attacks on security bases.
+The British Army reacted by increasing patrols in the main urban areas of the region.
 Growing tension between locals and the British military foot-patrols led to street confrontations with soldiers from the Parachute Regiment three months later.